 Cal NORML continues to work towards employment rights for cannabis users in California, pain patients’ rights to prescription medicines, and lowering taxes on cannabis.
 We also sit on a CHP committee that is looking at ways to prevent DUIDs in the state.

 Cal NORML is frequently interviewed by media outlets across the state and always comments with an aim to protect cannabis consumers rights, armed with factual information.
 We stay on top of all the latest studies and news reports about cannabis, and issue responses when required.

 Cal NORML’s hotline 415-563-5858 has been in continuous operation since 1972, and we answer calls from the public, press and government officials there and through our website and Facebook pages.
 We were the first to publish an online Marketplace Directory of cannabis dispensaries, and we maintain lists of retailers, delivery services, lawyers, and cannabis products and services on our website www.CaNORML.org.

 We depend on our membership base for support, and for getting informed and active to protect and expand our rights.
 Through our NORML networks, we send thousands of letters to lawmakers and the state and federal levels in advance of key votes on pending laws.
 In 2019, we were able to help pass SB 34, a bill to give tax relief to compassion programs that give away cannabis to needy patients, as well as a bill to allow students to use medical cannabis on school campuses.

-Cal NORML holds a yearly Lobby Day, gathering activists from around the state to lobby their representatives for better cannabis laws in California.
-Please plan to attend our next lobby day on May 4, 2020.
+Cal NORML holds yearly Lobby Days, gathering activists from around the state to lobby their representatives for better cannabis laws in California.

 Please Join Cal NORML today and support our efforts!
 Members receive our quarterly newsletter, discounts on products and events, and the satisfaction of knowing you are standing up for your rights!
 If you have questions about membership, please write here.